-Archery can offer many opportunities across all age ranges and abilities.
+Archery is one of the most accessible sports, and can offer many opportunities across all age ranges and abilities.
 A very social and inclusive sport, it allows you to shoot in social settings and participate in friendly club and inter-club competitions.
 Seniors, juniors, young and old as well as disabled and non-disabled archers can all shoot and compete together.

 Anyone can take part in archery and most impairments can be accommodated in clubs.
 Clubs provide introductory courses, coaching and competitive opportunities.
 Beginning in the sport requires no classification, and you can take in part in club activities and competitions with minimal adaptation required.
 Disabled archers can shoot standing, perching on a stool or sitting down.
 Only if you wish to progress in the sport are you recommended to gain classification.